wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO - 3.1.9 =
+- Added trailingslashit() to the after logout redirect URL.

 = 3.1.8 =
 - Improved the members and payments menu rendering for smaller screen devices.
 - Added a utility function to easily output a formatted date in the plugin according to the WordPress's date format settings.